James from Chicago, IL

 He would, but scheme and veteran safeties can always help.
 As for trading the compensatory picks to move up, those alone won't get the Packers very far.
 Packaging all three would only be worth a boost of 3-4 slots.

-Take a look at photos of Green Bay Packers S Adrian Amos from the 2020 season.
+Packers S Adrian Amos celebrates his birthday Apr.
+29. Take a look at photos of him from the 2020 season.

 Joshua from Houston, TX